 What Is Edamame?

 Edamame refers to soybeans that are not fully ripe.
-The harvesting of edamame occurs when the beans are yet to reach their full maturity.
-Edamame is widely eaten in Japan.
-Recently, Edamame has also become a popular snack food across many other parts of the world.
-Since edamame is less mature than soybeans, there are some differences in the nutritional content of both foods.
-But both are healthy sources of protein and other essential nutrients.
+Edamame is harvested when the beans are yet to reach their full maturity.
+It is widely eaten in Japan but has recently become a popular snack food across many other parts of the world.
+Since edamame is less mature than soybeans, there are differences in the nutritional content of both foods.
+However, both are nutrient-rich and healthy sources of protein.

-Edamame is a healthy legume, which can deliver your daily requirement for many nutrients.
-Half cup of shelled edamame provides approximately 120 calories and the following main nutrients:
+Edamame is a healthy legume that can help satisfy your daily requirement for many nutrients.
+100g of frozen and prepared edamame provides the following main nutrients (1):

-Edamame also provides daily value percentages (% DV) of iron (10%), calcium (4%), Vitamin C (10%), and vitamin A (8%).
-It is also a good source of manganese, potassium, copper, phosphorous, riboflavin, vitamin K, folate and omega-3 fatty acids.
+Edamame is rich in iron, calcium, vitamin C , and vitamin A. It is also a good source of manganese, potassium, copper, phosphorus, riboflavin, vitamin K, folate, and omega-3 fatty acids.
 Hence, this low-calorie, low-fat food is particularly beneficial for expecting and nursing mothers.

 Is It Safe To Eat Edamame During Pregnancy?